Our Kind of Folk

 The National Folk Festival has been going on since 1934.
 Produced by the National Council for the Traditional Arts, its model has brought the touring festival to more than 30 cities for a three year residence.
 The festival called Greensboro home from 2015 to 2017.

-After its stint here, the city and state saw fit to keep the part going, launching the North Carolina Folk Festival in Greensboro the following year, as a few other host cities have done.
+After its stint here, the city and state saw fit to keep the party going, launching the North Carolina Folk Festival in Greensboro the following year, as a few other host cities have done.
 Except for pandemic challenges, the NC edition has been going strong ever since.

 But is a collegiate drumline “folk music”?